jamesjorissen/schedule-me-timbers/README.md

 THEN the saved events persist

-I have achieved all parameters, EXCEPT for the color-coding currently, and hope to finish that before the end of the night.
+I believe I have achieved all parameters.